 We implement measures to respect human rights both within our own company and along our entire value chain.
-Group regulations and processes, as well as management and monitoring systems, regulate the implementation of human rights standards.
+Group regulations and processes, as well as management and monitoring systems, govern the implementation of human rights standards.

 We are aware that the implementation of human rights due diligence is a continuous process that must be constantly adapted and improved.
 To ensure respect for human rights in the value chain in a targeted manner, Bayer operates according to a due diligence approach that is based on the UNGPs and OECD Guidelines for Multinational Enterprises.

-Guided by our human rights strategy and Groupwide management systems, our due diligence process comprises a declaration of principles, risk identification and assessment processes, prevention and mitigation measures, the implementation of remedial measures, and measures for determining effectiveness and reporting, along with access to grievance mechanisms.
+Guided by our human rights strategy and Group-wide management systems, our due diligence process comprises a declaration of principles, risk identification and assessment processes, prevention and mitigation measures, the implementation of remedial measures, and measures for determining effectiveness and reporting, along with access to grievance mechanisms.

-Our efforts and progress on strengthening our human rights due diligence efforts is reported in the Human Rights Chapter our Sustainability Report 2023 and in the forthcoming chapters of this Statement.
+Our efforts and progress on strengthening our human rights due diligence efforts are reported in the Human Rights chapter of our Impact Report 2024, in the social chapter of our Sustainability Statement 2024 (Ch.
+4 Annual Report) and in the forthcoming chapters of this Statement.

-Risk Identification and Assessment Ш.
+III.
+Risk Identification and Assessment